neuralmagic/deepsparse/examples/aws-serverless/README.md

 ```bash
 aws s3 cp <path/to/csv/file> s3://batch-input-deepsparse/ --recursive
 ```
 A batch job will automatically be triggered and a Fargate instance will be initialized with DeepSparse.
 The CSV file will be read and the inputs will be passed into DeepSparse for predictions.
-Aftewards, the output will be automatically saved in the `batch-output-deepsparse` S3 bucket as a CSV file called 'outputs.csv`.
+Aftewards, the output will be automatically saved in the `batch-output-deepsparse` S3 bucket as a CSV file called `outputs.csv`.

 The example `sentiment-inputs.csv` file in the `sample` directory is available to familiarize yourself with the file structure the batch architecture is expecting to run the sentiment analysis task.